 Glucocorticoids, NSAIAs, and analgesics may be continued in pediatric patients with juvenile idiopathic arthritis.1

 Administer sub-Q injections into the thighs, abdomen, or upper arm.132 133 134 Rotate injection sites.132 133 134 Do not inject into areas where skin is tender, bruised, red, or hard or into scars, stretch marks, or psoriatic lesions.132 133 134

 Development of local reactions at the injection site does not preclude continued therapy.64

-Allow etanercept prefilled syringe and prefilled auto-injector to reach room temperature (about 15–30 minutes) prior to administration.1 Do not remove the needle cover until the prefilled syringe or prefilled auto-injector has reached room temperature.1 132 Solution may contain a small amount of visible, white, proteinaceous particulates; do not administer if discolored or cloudy, or if foreign particulate matter is present.1
+For greater patient comfort, may allow etanercept prefilled syringe to reach room temperature (about 15–30 minutes) prior to administration.1 Leave prefilled auto-injector at room temperature for ≥30 minutes prior to administration.1 Do not remove the needle cover from the prefilled syringe or prefilled auto-injector until immediately before administration.1 132 133 Solution may contain small, white, proteinaceous particulates; do not administer if discolored or cloudy, or if foreign particulate matter is present.1